 Located just before you reach the archway into the main street of Alnwick, this rustic Italian caffé is bustling with atmosphere.
 You cannot reserve a table here but even if the restaurant looks full don’t despair, as the turnover of tables is quite rapid.
 If there is a queue they may suggest for you to go to the pub next door and they will call you when your table is ready for you.

 Originally ‘Ye Old Cross Inn’ pub, it was nicknamed by the locals as, “The Dirty Bottles”, as the windows were full of old bottles that hadn’t been touched in hundreds of years.
 The current restaurant and bar has kept up tradition by adopting the local name and keeping the original bottles encased in the glass window!
-Now a taproom and smokehouse, they serve great cocktails, home-smoked meats and you can even order from your own table iPad and pull your own pints, The Dirty Bottles is as much novelty as it is good food.
-Tel: 01665 606193 or click HERE to visit their website.
+Now a taproom and smokehouse, they serve great cocktails, home-smoked meats and delicious desserts, The Dirty Bottles is as much novelty as it is good food.

 Walks Around Alnwick